cognitedata/toolkit/CONTRIBUTING.md

 add a yaml configuration property without upcoming anything else than the version of the Python SDK.

 > NOTE!!
 As of now, any non-recognised properties will just be ignored by the Python SDK.
 If you don't
 > get the desired configuration deployed, check your spelling and use of snake_case vs camelCase.
+The Python SDK
+> expects camelCase.

 ## Tooling and scripts/ directory